 We don’t want to discount the “data is everywhere” trope.
-Every enterprise on the planet – irrespective of industry, organizational size, or maturity – relies on data for everything from internal processes to critical business functions that handle global logistics, go-to-market activities, and product delivery.
+Every enterprise on the planet – irrespective of industry, size, or stage of maturity – relies on data for everything from internal processes to critical business functions that handle global logistics, go-to-market activities, and product delivery.
 As an example of the importance of data volume and strategy, consider that a company’s social media accounts provide all types of data points, and a good analyst can take a month’s worth of retweet information and help you improve your audience targeting by 80%.
 Data insights into product usage can not only improve your product development plans, they often tell you that you have a product/market mismatch that can be rectified.
 A lot of data, applied intelligently, can deliver great value to your organization.
 But we’re talking about using the ability to get that data, and the willingness to build a marketable product out of it that can deliver to you incredible economic gains.

 In many instances, data is giving you better efficiency, and that’s great.
 But what differentiates enterprises in the data economy is the ability to identify and capture unique data that fuels your product strategies so you can actually package and deliver solutions – solutions borne from that data – that no one else in the market can.
 Enterprises that can do that are essentially operating with an anuity derived from their data investment.
 Even Warren Buffett, who claims to not understand technology, would salivate at the prospect of an enterprise that could exploit that type of economic dynamic.